kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 <aside>

-📖 **Optional:** Read the following article to learn more about [learned helplessness](https://bigthink.com/neuropsych/learned-helplessness-imaginable/).
+📖 Read the following article to learn more about [learned helplessness](https://bigthink.com/neuropsych/learned-helplessness-imaginable/).

 </aside>